purcell3a/purcell3a/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Me

-🔭 I’m currently working on Moral Authority and purcell3a.github.io.
+🔭 I’m currently working on reformating the file format on my hard drive so I can use a case sensitive software to redesign purcell3a.github.io!
+(Which really just means it's the next big thing I've been putting off)

-🌱 I’m currently learning through applying security measures starting with user authentication to Moral Authority and mobile friendly design to purcell3a.github.io.
+🌱 I’m currently learning Go for my first job!

-👯 I’m collaborating on a group project called pour-decisions with some Hackbright Alumni, which pairs wine and cheese together for users.
+👯 I’m collaborating on a group project called pour-decisions with some Hackbright Alumni, which pairs wine and cheese together for users and a Chia farm with my partner.

-🤔 I’m looking for help with feedback.
-I love feedback.
-If you see anything amiss with my code/profile please feel welcome to drop a comment or send me a message.
+🤔 I’m always looking for feedback and cool resources to help me learn more about software security

 😄 Pronouns: she/her